 The safety of our students is our number one priority.
-If you are being bullied or know someone who is being bullied please report it.
+If you are being bullied or know someone who is being bullied, please report it.
 If you know of an unsafe situation for a student or a school, please report it.
-If you don't feel comfortable telling an adult, make an anonymous report using the S.T.O.P.
-Tipline.
+If you don't feel comfortable telling an adult, make an anonymous report using the any Kenton County Employee (teacher, counselor, advisor, principal, secretary).
+You may also report anonymously on S.T.O.P Tipline.